 Social media offers marketers a broad set of instruments to connect to targeted customers in a personalized and interactive manner.
 Different social media platforms enable different innovative strategies for an organization’s social media presence.
 In this framework, Instagram has become a popular social media platform for luxury fashion brands.
 This paper explores the area of luxury fashion brands on Instagram by focusing on key practices that should be implemented in a social media marketing strategy.
 The main objectives of this study are: (1) the present the concept of luxury brands, (2) to examine the social media marketing of luxury brands aimed at driving consumer engagement, (3) to assess the marketing practices of luxury fashion brands on Instagram, especially as they relate to influencers and celebrity endorsements.

-Category - Alin OPREANA
+Author - Alin OPREANA

 Lucian Blaga University of Sibiu